 Due to the requirements of Act 55 of 2017, the District has changed the process for notifying parents/guardians of negative account balances.
 The district will no longer send red envelopes home with students.
 Notifications will be emailed to the parents/guardians, or sent in a letter addressed to the parents/guardians.

 School districts are not permitted to refuse a school lunch program meal to any student who requests one, unless the student's parent/guardian has specifically provided written notice to the district to withhold a school lunch program meal.
-If you wish to provide such notice to the District, please submit the request in writing to Laura Wilkins by email to email@example.com or send to the District Administration Office, 2627 Chestnut Street, Camp Hill.
+If you wish to provide such notice to the District, please submit the request in writing to Laura Wilkins by email to email@example.com or send to the District Administration Office, 418 South 24th Street, Camp Hill.

-For your convenience, you can set up an account in MySchoolBucks.com.
+For your convenience, you can set up an account at MySchoolBucks.com.
 This site offers 24/7 convenient access to prepayment service, account balance, recent purchase history information and automatic low balance email notifications and Free & Reduced Lunch Program applications.
 You may choose to use this site for low balance notifications only and still make payments to your student's account by sending in cash or a check to your student's school or the Administration Office.
 There is no charge to monitor your child's account or to have reminders sent.
 You can learn more about MySchoolBucks.com on the tab to the left.